CodingBash/FlyCAGE/WORKSTATION_SETUP.md

 The back-end of FlyCAGE uses the [Spring Framework](https://spring.io/), therefore it is advised to use an IDE with built-in Spring Framework support.

 There are two recommended IDE's to use for FlyCAGE back-end development: Spring Tool Suite and Visual Studio Code.
+There may be other IDE's that have Spring support - feel free to use them.

 ##### Spring Tool Suite (STS)